BENEFITS OF BLUEBERRIES FOR YOUR HEALTH

 BOTTOM LINE:

-The antioxidants in blueberries have been shown to protect LDL lipoproteins (the “bad” cholesterol) from oxidative damage, a crucial step in the pathway towards heart disease.
+Importantly, the antioxidants in blueberries have been shown to protect LDL lipoproteins (the "bad" cholesterol) from oxidative damage, a crucial step in the pathway towards heart disease.

-Blueberries can have anti-diabetic effects
+Benefits of blueberries can have anti-diabetic effects

 • However, the bioactive compounds in blueberries appear to outweigh any negative impact of the sugar when it comes to blood sugar control